auntiepickle/ff7seventhheavensteamdeck/README.md

 *Everything provided here is as is.*

-I am in no way affiliated with any of the included IP or resources.
+I am not affiliated with any of the related IP.
 A lot of smart people brought us 7th Heaven and this is just meant to illustrate how to get it working for steam deck and snapshot a config that I know works end to end.

 ## Requirements